Vladimir-Trushin/AVLBinaryTree/README.md

-Name of student: Vladimir Trushin
+Vladimir Trushin

-#task_2
-Second assignment: Binary tree, Test-driven development
+AVL binary tree, Test-driven development

 To create the demo and run, use the following command: make demo && ./demo